‘Second American Revolution’: The team behind DOGE’s government overhaul

 “The labor movement considers it a top priority to protect the integrity of union members’ personal data and assure all workers who interact with the Labor Department that our information won’t be turned over to an unelected CEO whose companies have been the subject of numerous DOL investigations over the years,” the AFL-CIO said in a press release.

-At the heart of much of the controversy surrounding DOGE’s review and access to much of the federal government’s financial payment data was the unique, short-lived pairing of Tom Krause, a long-time software CEO, and Marko Elez, a 25-year-old recent employee at Musk’s company SpaceX.
+At the heart of much of the controversy surrounding DOGE’s review and access to much of the federal government’s financial payment data was the unique pairing of Tom Krause, a long-time software CEO, and Marko Elez, a 25-year-old recent employee at Musk’s company SpaceX.

-Elez, according to the Wall Street Journal, has since resigned from his role at DOGE following the newspaper’s reporting that linked him to a social media account with posts supporting racism and eugenics.
+Elez resigned from DOGE earlier this week after being linked to racist social media messages, though Musk said in a post on X Friday he would return.
+An account that appeared to be linked to Elez posted a call to repeal the Civil Rights Act as well as an endorsement of a “eugenic” immigration policy and repeated anti-Indian screeds within the last year, according to archived posts, which were first reported by the Wall Street Journal.

 Government attorneys had few definitive answers for a DC District Court judge Wednesday on what has been done with the financial records accessed by the two DOGE representatives.